The Top Safety Violations From Operation Safe Driver Week

 If you have been seriously injured or lost a loved one in a collision involving a large commercial truck, it is important to speak with an experienced lawyer as soon as possible.
 Truck accidents are complex cases involving federal regulations and multiple potentially liable parties.

-Our Dallas personal injury attorneys could act quickly to investigate your accident and obtain and preserve evidence to support your claim.
+Our Dallas truck accident attorneys could act quickly to investigate your accident and obtain and preserve evidence to support your claim.
 We could determine fault and liability, build a convincing case based on the facts, and assess the full extent of your damages.
 We can negotiate skillfully with the other side on your behalf, but we will not hesitate to fight for your rights in trial, if necessary.

 Call Lenahan Law, P.L.L.C. at (214) 295-1008 to schedule a consultation after a serious trucking accident.
 We can explain your options under the law.